 Fatigue can occur at varying degrees among people with HIV or AIDS, with several factors playing a role in causing or worsening this symptom.

-Living with a chronic health condition like HIV can present a number of financial, emotional, and social challenges.
-The stress caused by receiving an HIV diagnosis, managing treatment interventions and appointments, and disclosing your HIV status to others can have negative impacts on your mental health.
+Living with a chronic (ongoing) health condition like HIV can present many financial, emotional, and social challenges.
+Studies show that people with HIV are more likely to have mental health problems compared to those without HIV.
+The stress caused by receiving an HIV diagnosis, managing treatment interventions and appointments, evaluating how to start dating again, and disclosing your health status to others can have negative impacts on your mental health.
 Approximately one-third of people who have a serious, chronic health condition — such as HIV — experience symptoms of depression.

-Mental health issues, including depression, stress, and anxiety, can contribute to fatigue.
-Depression is the most common source of fatigue among people with HIV.
-Fatigue can also worsen depression and other mental health struggles, leading to a negative feedback loop.
+Mental health conditions, including depression and anxiety, can contribute to fatigue.
+Depression is a common source of fatigue among people with HIV.
+Fatigue can also make depression and other mental health struggles worse, leading to a negative feedback loop.

 Comorbidities, or co-occurring health conditions, are common among people with HIV.
 Conditions like chronic kidney disease, heart disease, diabetes, and cancer — as well as some of their treatments — can all contribute to fatigue.

-The best way to keep fatigue in check if you’re living with HIV is to take antiretroviral (ART) medications as prescribed by your doctor so that your viral load remains consistently undetectable during monitoring.
+The best way to keep fatigue in check if you’re living with HIV is to take antiretroviral therapy (ART) medications as prescribed by your doctor so that your viral load remains consistently undetectable.
 In addition, you can use the following six fatigue-fighting strategies.

 As always, talk with a health care professional if you experience new or worsening fatigue.
 They can determine the cause of your exhaustion and work with you to find the best ways to combat it.

 Although it may seem daunting at first, being physically active offers one of the best ways to help lessen fatigue while living with HIV.
-Exercise can also help manage co-occurring health conditions, such as diabetes or heart disease, that may contribute to fatigue.
+Exercise can also help manage co-occurring health conditions, such as mental health conditions, diabetes, or heart disease, that may contribute to fatigue.

 Many myHIVteam members have recommended exercise as a way to help fight fatigue.
 “I was diagnosed with HIV in July 1985,” one member wrote.
 “This month marks my 34th year.
 In that time, I learned there are some things we have to do for ourselves.
 One of them is exercise.
 Get off the couch.
 I feel many times better after regular exercise.
 You don’t need a gym or fancy machine.
 Walking is great exercise; stretching and yoga or tai chi are very helpful.”